b09/javascript_notes/super_notes.md

 ### Mocha

-Now that we've seen how some of the methods that we can get from Assert work, let's create a model, employing TDD, and look at how we can use Mocha to better organise and run our tests.

-Before we do, it's worth mentioning that Mocha supports a number of different syntaxes.
+Mocha supports a number of different syntaxes.
 The type we're going to use is _Behaviour Driven Development_, or BDD.

 BDD is an extension of TDD which attempts to focus on the user, and the product.
 Tests written in a BDD style will follow the format "It should...", and they should tie in closely to the user stories that you or your UX colleagues should have written.